OceanBioME/OceanBioME.jl/docs/src/model_implementation.md

 # [Implementing a new models](@id model_implementation)

-Here we will describe how OceanBioME defines biogeochemical (BGC) models, how this varies from Oceananigans, and how to impliemnt your own model.
+Here we will describe how OceanBioME defines biogeochemical (BGC) models, how this varies from Oceananigans, and how to implement your own model.

 ## Model structure
 OceanBioME BGC models are `struct`s of type `ContinuousFormBiogeochemistry`, which is of abstract type `AbstractContinuousFormBiogeochemistry` from Oceananigans.
 In Oceananigans this describes BGC models which are continuous (depend continuously on ``x``, ``y``, and ``z``) rather than discrete (depending on ``i``, ``j``, ``k``).
 This simplifies the implementation of BGC models as forcing and sinking are very simple to define and add to tracers, and then Oceananigans handles the rest.